deniecew/iteam/README.md

-This is a mini data analysis project for a newly formed Innovation team for the City of Atlanta.
+This is a mini data analysis project for the newly formed Innovation Team - City of Atlanta.